reactioncommerce/reaction-docs/developer/graphql-intro.md

 }
 ```

-Then, use that `id` as a parameter in the next query for an `account`:
+Then, copy the `id` and pass it in as a parameter in the next query for an `account`:

 ```js
 {